21 Restaurant Email Marketing Strategies and Examples for 2023

 In the past, this was very difficult for offline, brick-and-mortar marketers.

-With Bloom, for every campaign you launch, depending on the type of campaign, you will be able to see:
+For every campaign you launch, depending on the type of campaign, you will be able to see:

 - Total emails sent